Crossbow-js/crossbow.github.io/_src/docs/environment-variables.md

 be able to set global `ENVIRONMENT` `VARIABLES` (referred to as env vars from here on in) that are accessible to all of the sub-processes that Crossbow will create.

-We can use an example from this very website - I have a set of Docker commands that all use the same `image` name also a few commands that all need a filepath passing as part of the command.
+We can use an example from this very website - I have a set of Docker commands that all use the same `image` name along with a few commands that all need a file path passing as part of the command.
 With Crossbow, you can provide a top-level `env` key and any key-value pairs you place here will be available within all of your scripts

 {{inc